Country

 Circumstances:

-During the final approach completed in poor weather conditions, the twin engine aircraft lost height and crashed short of runway threshold.
+The crew departed Hughes Airfield on a local training exercise.
+During the final approach completed in poor weather conditions, the twin engine airplane lost height and crashed short of runway threshold.
 Four crew members were seriously injured while two others were killed.
-Few hours later, one of the survivor died from his injuries.
+Few hours later, one of the survivor died from injuries sustained.
 At the time of the accident, weather conditions were poor with low visibility and turbulence caused by a storm.

 Crew (13th Squadron):